 Endometrial ablation may be a suitable alternative to hysterectomy for some women to address heavy menstrual bleeding.
 It is not suitable for women who have problems that affect the wall of the uterus, such as fibroids or tumours, and is not generally used to treat endometriosis.

 During the procedureThe surgeon opens (dilates) the cervix and inserts a hysteroscope through the cervix into the uterus.
 A hysteroscope is a long thin tube with a tiny camera on the end that enables the surgeon to view the inside of the uterus on a TV monitor.
 The surgeon then fills the uterus with fluid or air to discourage bleeding and to make the lining of the uterus more visible.

 A specially designed surgical instrument is inserted into the uterus and is used to remove or destroy (ablate) the endometrium.
-There are many techniques that can be used to achieve ablation, including laser vaporisation, microwave energy (microwave ablation), high energy radio waves (radiofrequency ablation), electrical current (electrocautery), freezing cryoblation) heated fluid (hydrothermal ablation) or heated balloon (thermal balloon ablation).
+There are many techniques that can be used to achieve ablation, including laser vaporisation, microwave energy (microwave ablation), high-energy radio waves (radiofrequency ablation), electrical current (electrocautery), freezing (cryoablation), heated fluid (hydrothermal ablation), or heated balloon (thermal balloon ablation).

 RecoveryThere may be some discomfort, similar to period pain, which can be relieved by taking painkillers such as paracetamol.
 Vaginal bleeding is expected and may last for 2–3 weeks after the procedure.
 It is important not to use tampons during this time.
 It is also important to avoid sexual intercourse and strenuous activity such as sport for at least two weeks.